What Does the Bhagavad Gita Say About Reincarnation?

 So exactly, what does the Bhagavad Gita say about reincarnation?

 The Bhagavad Gita tells us that even in the middle of a battlefield, Arjun was told to never forget God.
 In the same way, one must always remember God and do his duty with honesty By doing which one frees his/her soul from further reincarnations.
-Like Kabir Das say,
+As Kabir Das say,

 sumiran kī sudhi yoṅ karo, jyauṅ gāgar panihāra bolat dolat surati meṅ, kahe kabīra vichār “Remember God just as the village woman remembers the water pot on her head.
 She speaks with others and walks on the path, but her hand keeps holding onto the pot.”